niklasax/Beer_Analytics/README.md

 # Final Project

+## Topic and Data selected
+* **Selected Topic:** Craft Beer
+* **Reason for Selected topic:** This topic was one that all the members of the group had familiarity and interest in
+* **Description of the source data:** This Dataset contains two CSVs pertaining to beer types and breweries:
+  * Beers CSV file: Contains data specific to each craft beer (alcohol content, name, type etc..)
+  * Breweries CSV file: Contains data specific to each Brewery (brewery name, state located in, city located in).
+Can be merged with beers.csv on 'brewery_id'.
+* **Questions we hope to answer with data:** Can we use machine learning to predict the type of alcohol based on ibu (biterness) and alcohol content (abv).

+Selected topic
+Reason they selected the topic
+Description of the source of data
+Questions they hope to answer with the data

 ## Communication Protocols

 Our team communicated across various platforms to plan, discuss and execute the project objectives.
 The three primary communication tools were Slack, Text and Zoom: